Oakleon/git-join-repos/README.md

 ## Expected Result

-Your new TLD working directory will contain:
+Your new top-level working directory will contain:

 ```
 repo1